Review by Frank Plowright

 He follows three main characters in Ray Clarke, Benita Heindel and Ted Whitman, one identifiable to historians, the other two more amalgams, piecing their lives together, starting just after World War II ends, beginning the comic industry’s first slump.
 His final stop is 2015, but this isn’t a linear progression, instead a series of dips into the past in which the same characters recur, sometimes up, but mostly down, also filtering other creators in when needed.
 While it’s fun attempting to guess who the various creators are behind the aliases (some are more obvious than others), that’s missing the point.
 Chaykin might hide behind a hefty dose of glib commentary, but there’s no mistaking that he actually cares.
 A constant theme is how little respect there is for creators of properties earning companies billions of dollars, while those companies have spent massive amounts to avoid ever acknowledging creative input, let alone rewarding it.
 People generally considered nice guys are here given a good kicking for their parts in that, or their avatars are.
 Will Eisner fans, look away now.
 Interestingly, the only decade since the 1940s entirely swerved is the 1980s, during which Chaykin was most highly acclaimed for innovation.

 The hypocrisy and backstabbing is funny, but Chaykin’s point is serious and well made.
-Whether or not readers unfamiliar with comics history will be as engaged as those who do can only be speculated, but Hey Kids! was successful enough to generate a second dose of scabrous truth with Prophet and Loss.
+Whether or not readers unfamiliar with comics history will be as engaged as those who do know it can only be speculated, but Hey Kids! was successful enough to generate a second dose of scabrous truth with Prophets and Loss.